AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/c-installation/t-starting-and-stopping/t-startstop-linux.md

 ---
 description: There are two options for starting or stopping Image Serving on Linux.
-seo-description: There are two options for starting or stopping Image Serving on Linux.
-seo-title: Starting or stopping on Linux

 solution: Experience Manager
 title: Starting or stopping on Linux
-uuid: 92cf60c4-3f80-42bc-b135-17bc22ba151e

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---